lucoalove/TextgameSyntax/README.md

 # Textgame Syntax

-basically you display a scene, and its corresponding choices appear at the bottom. then when you select a choice it (depending on the choice's action) will append a new scene below the current one, and replace the choices with that scene's choices
+Basically you display a scene, and its corresponding choices appear at the bottom.
+Then when you select a choice it runs some code; in most cases this will append a new scene below the current one, maybe change some variables, and replace the choices with the new scene's choices.

-I wonder how random scene content will work (i.e. you can meet 100 different girls in the same general layout but with 100 different images)
+The syntax is split into two parts: **Functional code** and **markup code**.

+## Markup code

-Here is the contents of `my_scene.html` (assumes `another_scene.html` exists and variable `my_int` has been initialized)
+Here is the contents of `my_scene.html` (assumes `another_scene.html` exists and variable `my_int` has been initialized):
 ```
 <choices>
 {